eysu35/eysu35.github.io/content/index.md

 Previously at Princeton, I studied Computer Science with certificates in Applied Math and Cognitive Science.
 My senior thesis was advised by [Tom Griffiths](https://cocosci.princeton.edu/tom/index.php) and explored how iterated learning can reveal the inductive biases of CNNs.

-Talk to me about food, [running](https://strava.app.link/wUsXaJj1cIb), or [reading](https://www.goodreads.com/user/show/163690984-ellen-su).
+Talk to me about [running](https://strava.app.link/wUsXaJj1cIb), [reading](https://www.goodreads.com/user/show/163690984-ellen-su), or food.